-Have a look at a simplified diagram below showing a low-frequency wave with a low number of cycles per second.
+Have a look at the simplified diagram below showing a low-frequency wave with a low number of cycles per second.
 The information-carrying signals, e.g. a sound wave, operate at low frequencies.
 In mobile communications, the information-carrying signal is modulated with a radio signal that can carry the information signal over a mobile network.
 As a result, the frequencies of the radio signals are referred to as carrier frequencies.

 The frequencies employed by GSM networks were in the order of 890 MHz and upwards.
 The latest 5G networks use frequencies in different bands, including the sub 1G Hz band and high bands like 6 GHz+.

 Radio waves travel through the air at the speed of light, which is 3 x 108 metres per second or 299 792 458 meters per second, to be exact.
 It means that a radio wave can cover almost 300 million meters or 300 thousand kilometres in one second, which is quick.
 However, when radio waves are deployed in mobile networks, the coverage range of a regular radio base station, called a macro base station, is in tens of kilometres.
 The range of a radio wave depends on many factors, including transmission power.

 Wavelength (λ) is the length of one complete wave cycle from start to finish.
 It is the distance between the beginning and end of the cycle and is expressed in metres.
 If you are using our frequency calculator above, you can enter a value in metres, e.g. 2m and the calculator will give you a value in Hertz (cycles per second) for theoretical reasons and in megahertz (MHz) for more real-life situations.

 How are radio frequencies used in mobile networks?

 One of the critical parts of a mobile network is the radio access network that is responsible for wireless connectivity.